dbt-labs/adapter-bulk-issue-create/discussion_17.md

 Our solution here is to define adapter/database capability in a top-level structure, that then "dispatches" to the corresponding macro/function.
 This way there's a stronger separation of concerns.

 A new static member variable on `BaseAdapter` called `_capabilities` with type [`CapabilityDict`](https://github.com/dbt-labs/dbt-core/blob/1baebb423c82a9c645e59b390fc3a69089623600/core/dbt/adapters/base/impl.py#L240-L242) can be overriden by adapter implementations.
-This new member variable is introduced to more easily flag to dbt-core whether or not a database supports a given dbt feature. [`dbt/adapters/capability.py`](https://github.com/dbt-labs/dbt-core/blob/1baebb423c82a9c645e59b390fc3a69089623600/core/dbt/adapters/capability.py) has great information on how it's structured.
+This new member variable is introduced to more easily flag to dbt-core whether or not an adapter supports a given dbt feature as well as whether the database itself supports the feature. [`dbt/adapters/capability.py`](https://github.com/dbt-labs/dbt-core/blob/1baebb423c82a9c645e59b390fc3a69089623600/core/dbt/adapters/capability.py) has great information on how it's structured.

 From `1.7` forward, for a given relevant feature we'll define a new Capability within the Capability class, so that it may be defined within an adapter.
 The possible support states are defined within the [`Support` class](https://github.com/dbt-labs/dbt-core/blob/26a0ec61def58afc8d875b1f54a8262c4c9bd59b/core/dbt/adapters/capability.py#L17C1-L34C1), namely: "Unknown", "Unsupported", "NotImplemented", "Versioned", or "Full".

-If you as an adaper maintainer want to define that your dataplatform has does not support a new feature, `SomeNewFeature`, you'd define it as the below.
+If you as an adaper maintainer want to define that your data platform has does not support a new feature, `SomeNewFeature`, you'd define it as the below.

 ```py
 _capabilities: CapabilityDict = CapabilityDict(